Reconstruct Anything Model: a lightweight general model for computational imaging: Ablations, uncertainty quantification, and limitations

 \section{Ablations, uncertainty quantification, and limitations}

-\textbf{Architectural ablations} \Cref{tab:arch_ablation} shows training PSNRs obtained on all training tasks after a fixed budget of 10K iterations for various architectural variations.
+\textbf{Architectural ablations} \Cref{tab:arch_ablation} shows training PSNRs obtained on all training tasks after a fixed budget of $10^4$ iterations for various architectural variations.
 We first note that introducing a proximal input block leads to a substantial improvement (+0.8dB).
-Conditioning the inner feature maps on the observation $\y$ provides a smaller but consistent improvement (+0.1dB).
+Conditioning the inner feature maps on the observation $\y$ provides a smaller but consistent improvement (+0.1dB), an observation in line with~\citep{ren2023multiscale}.
 The largest performance boost (+0.9dB) comes from incorporating our Krylov blocks, which apply $\A^\top \A$ operations to the feature maps.
 This highlights that mimicking the core operations of iterative optimization methods within the architecture yields significant benefits.
 Interestingly, our model surpasses unrolled architectures that are explicitly derived from optimization algorithms.
+Comparisons with a PromptIR backbone are provided in~\Cref{appendix:promptir}.

 \textbf{Single vs multitask training} \Cref{tab:arch_ablation} shows that given appropriate conditioning on the measurement operator, bias towards specific training tasks is negligible, as the model trained on all tasks shows a performance comparable (yet slightly inferior to) models trained on specific tasks only.
 The proposed reweighting using the SNR of the considered problem limits bias towards harder tasks.